quanqvinh/vkn-social-media/README.md

 # vkn-social-media

-Hello everybody, welcome to our project: Build social-media using MERN stack
+# Hello everybody, welcome to our project: Build social-media using MERN stack

-# I. What we do in this app
+# What we do in this app
 - Authen using jwt.
 - Limit time token jwt and refresh using refresh token.
 - Permission admin and user when login.